November 7, 2024

 Crimes of strict liability

 Thus, in exceptional cases a person may be convicted of an offence independently of any wrongful intent or culpable negligence.
 Such offences are termed as offences of strict liability or absolute liability.
-In such a case it is no defence to an accused that he honestly believed on reasonable grounds and in good faith in the existence of facts which would have rendered his conduct innocent.
-Cases to which the doctrine of mens rea does not apply may be placed under four categories, viz.:
+In such a case it is no defense to an accused that he honestly believed on reasonable grounds and in good faith in the existence of facts which would have rendered his conduct innocent.
+Cases to which the doctrine of men rea does not apply may be placed under four categories, viz.

 (iv) Public welfare offences which include socio-economic offences relating to food, drugs, weights and measures, hoarding and black marketing, licensing, revenue, environment pollution and custom offences, etc. Such offences are basically quasi-criminal in nature.